Omanyala sees 100m rival Simbine 'like a brother'

 Fine margins

-A photo-finish was needed for Omanyala to take the African title in June but the 26-year-old insists he will do nothing differently in Birmingham.
+A photo finish was needed for Omanyala to take the African title in June, but he insists he will do nothing differently in Birmingham.

-"My focus is on the finish line and my own goals, and not the competitors."
+"My focus is on the finish line and my own goals - and not the competitors."

 Simbine believes the narrow margins in the 100m final in Mauritius elevated African interest in sprinting to new heights.

-"When you're having to break it down and making sure that everything counts, everyone's excited to see who the fastest is," the 28-year-old told BBC Sport Africa.
+"When you're having to break it down and making sure that everything counts, everyone's excited to see who the fastest is," the he told BBC Sport Africa.

 "Omanyala is a good guy and I have great respect for him.
 Anybody who steps on the line is a rival.
 Anybody can win, anybody can have the race of their life.